valeIT/valeIT.github.io/_posts/2019-09-13-Information-overload-Another-Take.md

 ## Additions

-On top of removing many sources of information I've added many others, so it's not really an "I won", but I think that this transition has been for the best — I'll leave that to you to judge.
+On top of removing many sources of information I've added many others.
+All considering it's not really a total win.
+But if we sum it up I switched from items that push you to read them by being persistently there to items that are transitory and if they're not there you miss them.
+This works great since I don't mind missing out on stuff if I'm busy (but will not work well for people who do mind).
+I think that this transition has been for the best — I'll leave that to you to judge.

 ### Reddit

-As a note, I added Reddit though, as obviously noted on my "Best of Reddit" series.
-I find it to be the best one — if it can even be called "social network".
+I added Reddit, and also started and subsequentially drop a series on my blog about the best posts of the week/month called "Best of Reddit".

+Reddit has been the main outlet to follow international news, and new tech products.
+The beauty of it is that instead of reading 10s of different blogs you follow one feed.
+One feed in one place that, as twitter, I can actively decide to open and check out or not.
+The issue is that items are posted by users so they might not be always accurate and void of bias.

 ### YouTube

-Youtube is the second thing that grew in time spent procrastinating.
+Youtube is the second thing that grew in time spent on the site.
 Thankfully "Watch Later" saved me from the urge of watching everything in my timeline as soon as I see a new video coming up with the downsite that during busy times I ended up having 200+ videos in the list.
-[Taking a look at this article for more details on it][3]
+[Taking a look at this article for more details on it][3], but as a recap I will need to do the same for it.
+Every once in a while go back and clean it up declaring that I will never have the time to watch them all.

 The major "time sink"[^5] in my timeline is [Handmade Hero](https://handmadehero.org), a great project by Casey Muratori where he's streaming the development of an RPG (2D - Multiplatform - Using NO Libraries at all - From Scratch) for free.
+I'm at episode 50 and he's at 500, but I just cannot afford one hour a day to watch him (he streams every day).
+So I will catch up once he's finished with the project.

+**Game Dev (recent addition)**

+- Handmade Hero
+- Johnatan Blow
+- Sebastian Lague
+- Monkey DNA Games (@dinuka)

+**Science**

 - Kurzgesagt
+- MinuteEarth
+- Tom Scott

+**Animations**

+- Domics
+- Jaiden Animations

 ### <p id="learn">Learning</p>

-On top of that, I finished most of the base courses on Codecademy and I'm currently taking the Algorithm course on Khan Academy [Finished].
-Up next is the C# course from Microsoft starting this month [Finished].
-Currently, I'm playing around with [Unity](https://unity3d.com).
+<s>On top of that, I finished most of the base courses on Codecademy and I'm currently taking the Algorithm course on Khan Academy [Finished].
+Up next is the C# course from Microsoft starting this month [Finished].</s> Currently, I'm playing around with [Unity](https://unity3d.com).
+During this part year I've launched a [blog about Flutter][8] and launched [a website][9] that I've built in less than 24 hours, and I have a few apps in the pipelines almost ready for release.

 [^1]: Yes, that's [Twitter](http://twitter.com/valentinourbano).
 [^2]: Unfortunately, as I'll write in a few paragraphs, I still have my main email account on gmail.
 I wrote already an [article][2] about why that is.